 Between work and an annoying neck/shoulder problem, it's been awhile since I posted.
 It's no fun to cook when you can't raise your right arm very far.
 I've gotten that fixed, though, so onward through the recipe pile we go.

-These delicious little cookies have been in my Pinterest Cookies folder for a very long time.
-They are so simple that I couldn't imagine how they'd turn out.
+These delicious little Soft Honey Cookies have been in my Pinterest Cookies folder for a very long time.
+They're so simple that I couldn't imagine how they'd turn out.

 The original recipe is from Lil' Miss Cakes and, you guessed it, she mostly does really cutely decorated cakes.
 This was an exception and I'm glad she added it to the site.

 After baked, these cookies are slightly crispy around the edges and very soft in the middle and they stay fairly soft when they're cool.
 I love the big crunchy sugar they're rolled in and the honey is such a flavorful addition to the cookie.

 The aftertaste to me is almost like a graham cracker flavor, I guess because of the honey.

 It's difficult to stop eating these cookies, but they're a very sweet little cookie, so after two of them I had to take a break.

 They'd be delicious with a cold glass of milk or hot cup of coffee to offset the sweetness a little.
 Bret loves very sweet things, though, so he loved these.

 If you're looking for a quick, sweet cookie with ingredients you have on hand, make these Soft Honey Cookies.
 They're very unique and delicious to boot.

 - ⅔ C. oil